skip to Main Content

 • About 655,000 Americans die from heart disease each year—that’s 1 in every 4 deaths.

-• Heart disease costs the United States about $219 billion each year from 2014 to 2015.
-This includes the cost of health care services, medicines, and lost productivity due to death.
+• Heart disease costs the United States about $219 billion each year.
+This includes the cost of health care services, medicines and lost productivity due to death.

 Source: CDC